ravifrancesco/ravifrancesco.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a PhD student in the [Neuroscience PhD program at UC Berkeley](https://neuroscience.berkeley.edu/home), working on Systems/Computational neuroscience.
+I am a first year PhD student in the [Adesnik Lab](https://adesnik.berkeley.edu) at [UC Berkeley](https://neuroscience.berkeley.edu/home), studying the neural circuits and computations underlying active inference in the visual cortex.
 I am a Berkeley Doctoral Fellow and I am currently supported by the NIH T32 Training Grant.

 Before joining UC Berkeley, I earned a MS degree in Computer Science at [ETH Zurich](https://ethz.ch/en.html), with a major in Machine Intelligence and a minor in Theoretical Computer Science, where I developed my interest in Computational Neuroscience.